-- Weigh and mix together the flour, polenta, psyllium husk, baking powder, bicarbonate of soda, salt and pepper, making sure any lumps are completely broken down (I weigh into an airtight container and shake vigorously).
+- Weigh and mix together the flour, polenta, xanthan gum (or psyllium husk), baking powder, bicarbonate of soda, salt and pepper, making sure any lumps are completely broken down (TIP: weigh into an airtight container and shake vigorously).

 - Add the herbs and cheese and stir through.

-- Beat the eggs, oil, yoghurt and milk together until light, airy and evenly blended.
+- Lightly whisk the eggs, oil, yoghurt and milk together until light, airy and evenly blended.